UCSD-E4E/PyHa/README.md

 ### [`chunk_isolate`](https://github.com/UCSD-E4E/PyHa/blob/main/PyHa/IsoAutio.py)
 *Found in [`IsoAutio.py`](https://github.com/UCSD-E4E/PyHa/blob/main/PyHa/IsoAutio.py)*

 This function uses a technique created by Jacob Ayers.
-Attempts to produce automated annotations of an audio clip baseon local score array outputs from a neural network.
+Attempts to produce automated annotations of an audio clip based on local score array outputs from a neural network.
 It is called by the `isolate` function when `isolation_parameters['technique'] == chunk`.

 | Parameter | Type |  Description |
 | --- | --- | --- |